What Are The Dangers of Using Acrylic Nails?

 It’s true that acrylic nails may look nice, they’re perfect for special occasions and they transform the look of our hands.
-However, they can also cause a lot of problems that would be best to avoid.
+However, they can also cause a lot of problems and health issues that would be best to avoid.

 Why are acrylic nails so popular?

-It’s easy to see why women prefer to use artificial nails: they cover the imperfections of natural nails and they just look perfect.
+It’s easy to see why women prefer to use artificial nails: they cover the imperfections of natural nails, allowing you to create your ideal look.

-Acrylic nails have attractive paint and often have interesting designs that are impossible on shorter or irregular natural nails.
+Acrylic nails have attractive paint and often have interesting designs that are impossible to create on shorter or irregular natural nails.